 - Martin Butler

-- Global Shakespeare, Ethnicity and identity, Power, politics and religion, Comedies
+- Global Shakespeare, Comedies, Power, politics and religion, Ethnicity and identity

 Martin Butler shows how Renaissance travel, trade and colonisation shaped the portrayal of Caliban and the Italians in The Tempest.

 Focussing on Act 1, Scene 2 of The Tempest, John Gordon analyses the characters of Ariel and Prospero through the frame of magic and power.